simoneSantoni/NLP-orgs-markets/README.md

 Each block of the program has both theory and applications.
 I will cover the *theory part* in a series of Coursera-alike video-recordings.
 The main focus will be the Jupyter slideshow.
-I will release the video-recordings on a weekly basis ― i.e., every Sunday at 11:30 PM London Time.
+I will release the video-recordings on a weekly basis ― i.e., every Monday at 11:30 PM London Time.

 Every Thu at 9:00 London time, there will be an interactive Zoom webinar of one hour and a half.
 The first section of the webinar is a